test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

 #### Example Platform Driver Option

-This configuration set the driver to `digitalocean` globally and then sets the `some_config` configuration to true for just `ubuntu-20`.
+This configuration sets the driver to `digitalocean` globally and then sets the `some_config` configuration to true for just `ubuntu-20`.

 ```yaml
 driver: